What Do The Communities Near The Airpark Look Like?

 It shall be the duty of the property owner’s agent when selling either unimproved or improved real property located in the County, whether or not in a subdivision, or in the event an agent is not employed, it shall be the duty of the property owner, to disclose to the prospective purchaser, or if more than one purchaser, to at least one of the purchasers, prior to the entering into of a contract for sale of such property, the relative location of any airport or heliport, as defined in the County zoning ordinance, existing within a five-mile radius of the property.

-Currently the only fuel that is safe and legal to use in all piston-powered aircraft is 100 Low Lead.
-The FAA is in the process of certifying new unleaded fuels and we hope to have them at the Airpark as soon as they are readily available.
+Recently the FAA has issued a fleet wide Supplemental Type Certificate (STC) for a 100 octane unleaded fuel.
+Since the FAA has certified this new unleaded fuel we hope to have them at the Airpark as soon as they are readily available, however they are still in the process of getting production and delivery worked out.
+You can find out more information here.
 According to the Maryland Department of Environment in 2017 airborne lead concentrations were at “levels consistently below the analytical method’s detection limit.”
 The entire response from MDE can be read here.
 In 2008 the National Ambient Air Quality Standards for lead was changed from 1.5 ug/m3 to .15 ug/m3, this new standard is .00000015 grams per cubic meter of air.
 Only two airports in the country were over this threshold, neither of which is in Maryland.
 As part of the president’s Sustainable Fuels in Aviation initiative, there is an investment in green fuels and this includes unleaded 100 octane fuel for piston aircraft.